heatherholcomb/EffectsOfSpaceWeather/README.md

 #### fbprophet forecast model of F10.7 index.
 It seems that the forecast values line up with the actual values which is why i decided to take a further look at predictions the F10.7 index.
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/F107Predictions.png" alt="F10.7 Predictions" title="F10.7 Predictions" />

 #### fbprophet forecast model for Sum Of Kp index.
 This graph doesnt tell me much.
-There are so many different values for the Sum Of Kps and there doesnt seemt to be much of a trend but i decided to take a further look at predicting these values to see if it is possible.
+There are so many different values for the Sum Of Kps and there doesnt seem to be much of a trend but i decided to take a further look at predicting these values to see if it is possible.
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/KpPredictions.png" alt="F10.7 Predictions" title="F10.7 Predictions" />

 #### Mean Resample of F10.7 Time series graph.
 This shows me that there might be some sort of trend over time.